htmfilho/sports/_posts/2023-07-23-endurrun-sport.md

 ![ENDURrun Sport Stage 1](/sports/images/posts/endurrun-sport-stage1-2023.jpg)

 Something special happened at this stage.
 My family volunteered in a race for the first time.
 My wife and kids were in charge of a water station.
 It was so cool to pass at their spot!
-But I had to be careful to take a cup from each kid so I wouldn't leave them, with their mother, debating my preferences.
+But I had to be careful to take a cup from each kid so I wouldn't leave them debating my preferences.

 ## Stage 2: Monday, 7.5km at Riverbluffs Park, Cambridge